ccao-data/data-architecture/documentation/design-docs/data-catalog.md

       2. Supports creating staging jobs that we can use for testing during CI.
     2. Uploads the newest version of the script to the proper bucket in S3
-* There will be three expected ways in which we handle dependencies between dbt and glue, depending on the direction of the dependency graph:
+* There will be three expected ways in which we handle dependencies between dbt and Glue, depending on the direction of the dependency graph:
-    * In cases where dbt depends on the output of a Glue job (Glue -> dbt), we will treat the Glue job output as an  or a [source](https://docs.getdbt.com/docs/build/sources) in the DAG and schedule the job as necessary to maintain freshness.
+    * In cases where dbt depends on the output of a Glue job (Glue -> dbt), we will treat the Glue job output as an ephemeral model or a [source](https://docs.getdbt.com/docs/build/sources) in the DAG and schedule the job as necessary to maintain freshness.
         * If we would like to rebuild the dbt models every time the Glue